Matej-ch/yii2-parcel/README.md

     'placeurl' => 'https://balikomat.sps-sro.sk/alternativneMiesta.xml',
     /* random key for saving parcel account information in database, file can be also used */ 'key' => '',
-    'models' => ['app\models\Order','app\models\Complaint'],
+    /* array of models that are allowed for creating model maps and packages */ 'models' => ['app\models\Order','app\models\Complaint'],
     'pickUpAddressModel' => '\app\models\Address'
 ]